 The 6061-T6 forged riser is made of the same material as the barrel and the whole construction is anodized.
 The crossbow has Barnsdale laminated limbs and the fasteners are made of titanium so they are completely rust free.
 The crossbow has CNC engineered cams with sealed ball bearings and stainless steel axles.

-The Aculeus has a nice big aluminum stirrup with an integrated quiver mount and integrated string stoppers.
+The crossbow features a nice big aluminum stirrup with an integrated quiver mount and integrated string stoppers.

 Arrows and Speed